By: Stephanie Hagan on November 18th, 2020

 Schedule Input Program (SIP) Training for GSA Contractors

 SIP—it’s only three letters, but it can be a dense and frustrating program for GSA Schedule contractors.
 SIP, which stands for Schedule Input Program, is a software program created by the General Services Administration (GSA) for contractors to upload their contract information to GSA eLibrary and GSA Advantage! platforms.
+GSA contractors have to upload their catalogs and price lists to reflect the MAS Consolidation by March 31, 2021, so it's important you know how to use SIP.

-Although it’s an important program, there aren’t very many public resources or training sessions about SIP, and it proves to be challenging to navigate for GSA contractors.
+Although it’s an essential program, there aren’t very many public resources or training sessions about SIP, and it proves to be challenging to navigate for GSA contractors.
 A lot of our clients will come to us for help after trying to conduct a SIP upload many times, so we have decided to create a training to help GSA Schedule contractors become more familiar with this program.

 In this blog, we’ll use images and several video clips from our Lunch & Learn webinar, “Mastering the Schedule Input Program,” to show you what you need to know to maintain compliance with SIP.